sharynneazhar/blog/_posts/2017-07-26-internship-wrap-up.md

 **Favorite Memories**:

 * Winning third place at the [Cerner Intern Hackfest][2] and having the opportunity to present in front of 50+ interns and other Cerner employees in the [Assembly][3].
 It was one heck of a week with lots and lots of code and data mining.
 It was also one heck of a struggle balancing actual work with Hackfest work.
-Here's a picture of the team after the presentations:
+Here are a couple pictures from the event:

 ![My Team](http://i.imgur.com/tCxMHRY.png?1){: .center-image }